 9. Connection Reference

 A connection reference is a solution component that contains information about a connector.
-Both canvas app and operations within a Power Automate flow bind to a connection reference.
+Both the canvas app and operations within a Power Automate flow bind to a connection reference.
 You can import your connection reference into a target environment with no further configuration needed after the import completes.

 Make sure the connection reference is added to the solution as well.